CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 ## CalyxOS Apps

-These applications were developed specifically for use with CalyxOS, although some people have also ported these to work with other distributions.
+These applications were developed or adapted specifically for use with CalyxOS, although some people have also ported these to work with other distributions.

 ### SeedVault (Secure Backups)